home-assistant/home-assistant.io/source/_components/media_player.firetv.markdown

   default: true
   type: boolean
 apps:
-  description: A dictionary where the keys are app IDs and the values are app names.
+  description: A dictionary where the keys are app IDs and the values are app names that will be displayed in the UI; see example above.
   required: false
   default: {}
   type: dict